 A very real part of me is sorry for you.
 That pain, confusion, and loss that comes along with a breakup can be totally dominating.
 Especially in the beginning.
 I hate that you have to deal with that.
 As you know, I’ve been there.

 But if I’m being completely honest, a part of me is excited for you.
 Your relationship wasn’t meant to last forever; if it were, it would have.
 Take some time to read the lessons, work to get back on your feet, and once you are, work to become an even better version of yourself.
 Doing so will make a dramatic difference in your life.
 It will also make you even more attractive than you already are.

 Hey, Nick here again.
 Hope you enjoyed Jason’s article and that it’s helped you during a time of need.
 If you haven’t already checked it out, Jason has an amazing body of work on emotional intelligence, people skills, and inner work.
-He and I have curated a few of his articles that we think my readers will particularly love.
-You can check them out here.
+You can read his work here.